opendevstack/ods-pipeline/docs/adr/20220308-namespaced-installation.md

 ## Decision

 Abolish a central installation altogether.
 Provide images from a central registry (ghcr.io).
+For a detailed discussion, refer to [#404](https://github.com/opendevstack/ods-pipeline/pull/404).

 ## Consequences